hehopmajieh/olinuxino_configs/README.md

     ```sh
     lichee/tools/pack/chips/sun7i/configs/android/
     ```
-  You can use files provided in Android subdirectory
+  You can use files provided by pack.tgz in Android Directory